DermaLase IPL Photo Facials

 Regardless of how young, healthy or vibrant you feel, age spots, sun damage, laugh lines and blemishes all affect your appearance and how you feel about yourself.

-BBL (Broadband Light, also known as IPL or intense pulsed light) Photo-Rejuvenation is a non-invasive treatment that can treat these types of skin problems, without damaging the outer layers of the dermis.
+DermaLase IPL (intense pulsed light) Photo-Rejuvenation is a non-invasive treatment that can treat these types of skin problems, without damaging the outer layers of the dermis.
 This means virtually no recovery time – you can even apply makeup and return to work the same day you receive a treatment.

-The BBL supplies a broad spectrum of light reaches deep down to the collagen level of the skin.
+The IPL supplies a broad spectrum of light penetrates deep down to the collagen level of the skin.
 The pulsed light is a revolutionary device dedicated to Photo-Rejuvenation; perhaps the fastest growing aesthetic procedure in Canada and the United States.

 Photo-Rejuvenation utilizes intense pulsed fluoresced light to effectively treat rosacea, facial flushing, red chests and necks, sun damage and irregular skin pigmentation in all skin types.
 Photo damaged skin with hyperpigmentation (brown spots), skin laxity, enlarged pores, wrinkling, and telangectasia (veins) can be improved.